dgaydukov/cert-aws/files/sa.md

 * log/audit/aggregate data
 * replicate data to another regions for query purpose using DynamoDB Cross-Region Replication Library

+DAX (DynamoDB Accelerator) - in-memory cache for dynamoDb, can expedite up to 10 times.
+The benefit is that you don't have to modify source code, you just enable cache and it works.

 ###### RedShift
 Database vs Data Warehouse
 * relational db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them